sematext/docs/docs/agents/sematext-agent/kubernetes/configuration.md

  ...
 ```

-You can add additional environment variables by following the `name` and `value` format, where the first is the name of the variable and the second is the value.
+You can add additional environment variables by following the `name` and `value` format, where the former is the name of the variable and the latter is the value.
 For example, to skip certain containers based on the image like `nginx`, add the following lines:

 ```yaml
             - name: CONTAINER_SKIP_BY_IMAGE